headlessuigm/headlessui/docs/docs/components/layer.md

 It is used to understand which component is on top of another, by simply checking which one is the latest in the list.

-By default every component is a child of the root layer component, but you can also create other layers in order to have a better control of the depth ordering.
+By default every component is a child of the root layer component, but you can also create other layers in order to have a better control of the inner ordering.

 ### Example